hannansatopay/FSND-Capstone-Project/README.md

 # Casting Agency API

+The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
+You are an Executive Producer within the company and are creating a system to simplify and streamline your process.

-This project is my first step to a fully developed web application following `Udacity Fullstack Developer Nanodegree` guidelines.
-It's a web app for a casting agency where users can add movies, actors, and relate each actor to the movies he acted in, and vice versa.
-This project uses python, flask and postgresql for it's backend and hosted on heruko.
+This project uses python, flask and postgresql for it's backend and is hosted on Heroku.

 All backend code follows [PEP8 style guidelines](https://www.python.org/dev/peps/pep-0008/)